auth0/auth0-deploy-cli/README.md

     -i,--input_file <input file>    The updates to deploy.
 See JSON Format for more information.
     -c,--config_file <config file>  The JSON configuration file.
 See JSON Format for more information.
     -s,--state_file <state file>    A file for persisting state between runs.
 Default: ./local/state
+    -x,--secret <the client secret> This allows you to create a configuration file that does not include a secret and instead store that secret encrypted in your build system and pass it on the command line.
+Please beware that this may log that secret somewhere, so you may need to cleanse your logs.
+You can also set the AUTH0_CLIENT_SECRET in the environment.
 ```

 ## Recommended Approach/Best Practices